-PURPOSE-BUILT STUDENT HOUSING CONVENTIONAL RENTAL APARTMENTS RENTAL TOWNHOMES FOR-SALE CONDOS RENTAL SINGLE- FAMILY HOMES (STANDARD) FOR-SALE TOWNHOMES FOR-SALE SINGLE- FAMILY HOMES EMPTY NESTER- TARGETED APARTMENTS SENIORS HOUSING EXAMPLE: Village Cameron Historic Loveman's Walnut Hill Douglas Heights 17 Broad Harbor Building Hartman Hill Townhomes St. Elmo River Rock Manorhouse DESCRIPTION: Rental apartments intended for students living off-campus; often leased by bed Apartments with diverse floorplans and layouts, ranging from studios to 3+ BR units Single-family attached homes, typically with more space than conventional apartments Multifamily units with various layouts that feature higher caliber of finishes and design than rental apartments Rental single-family homes with layouts that "live" more like for-sale product (2,000+ SF) Attached single- family homes that offer luxury standard of living in dense, walkable neighborhoods Detached single- family homes of various sizes, with front lawn, backyard, and driveway or street parking Rental apartments with luxury features and large floorplan that "live" more like single-family homes Independent or assisted living, featuring some level of care for residents APPEALS TO: Undergraduates looking for an apartment living experience outside of on-campus dormitories Broad segments of the population, including younger and mature professionals who prefer to live "close to the action" Transitional rental segments looking to move to less dense but still central neighborhoods Professionals and couples that value accessibility to major employment nodes and prefer dense, urban living More affluent renters- by-choice, families, and empty nesters looking for lower- maintenance living Wealthier professionals, young families, and empty nesters who prefer the vibrancy of urban neighborhoods Families looking to "settle down" in more suburban neighborhoods; empty nesters aging in place Empty nesters who want convenience of renting without sacrificing the space they are used to Retirees and other mature individuals who require some level of care and/or services <25 l conventional rental a partments attract resid dents under the age of 25, w ho are far more likely t o rent than own.
-25-34 34-55 55-64 65-74 75+
+PURPOSE-BUILT STUDENT HOUSING CONVENTIONAL RENTAL APARTMENTS RENTAL TOWNHOMES FOR-SALE CONDOS RENTAL SINGLE- FAMILY HOMES (STANDARD) FOR-SALE TOWNHOMES FOR-SALE SINGLE- FAMILY HOMES EMPTY NESTER- TARGETED APARTMENTS SENIORS HOUSING EXAMPLE: Douglas Heights 17 Broad Village Cameron Harbor Historic Loveman's Building Hartman Hill Walnut Hill Townhomes St. Elmo River Rock Manorhouse DESCRIPTION: Rental apartments intended for students living off-campus; often leased by bed Apartments with diverse floorplans and layouts, ranging from studios to 3+ BR units Single-family attached homes, typically with more space than conventional apartments Multifamily units with various layouts that feature higher caliber of finishes and design than rental apartments Rental single-family homes with layouts that "live" more like for-sale product (2,000+ SF) Attached single- family homes that offer luxury standard of living in dense, walkable neighborhoods Detached single- family homes of various sizes, with front lawn, backyard, and driveway or street parking Rental apartments with luxury features and large floorplan that "live" more like single-family homes Independent or assisted living, featuring some level of care for residents APPEALS TO: Undergraduates looking for an apartment living experience outside of on-campus dormitories Broad segments of the population, including younger and mature professionals who prefer to live "close to the action" Transitional rental segments looking to move to less dense but still central neighborhoods Professionals and couples that value accessibility to major employment nodes and prefer dense, urban living More affluent renters- by-choice, families, and empty nesters looking for lower- maintenance living Wealthier professionals, young families, and empty nesters who prefer the vibrancy of urban neighborhoods Families looking to "settle down" in more suburban neighborhoods; empty nesters aging in place Empty nesters who want convenience of renting without sacrificing the space they are used to Retirees and other mature individuals who require some level of care and/or services <25 It student housing and ho are far more likely to l conventional rental aj o rent than own. partments attract resi dents under the 25-34 34-55 55-64 65-74 75+